CollectingMangos/ER-Scheduler/README.md

 # ER Visit Scheduler

+This app is for Question 1 of ITDPA2-44 (Data Structures & Algorithms in Python) Project.

 This Python application provides a basic patient management system that prioritizes patients in a queue based on their urgency level.
 It includes functionality for adding, retrieving, and saving patient records with priority levels, along with reading saved records from a file.

 ## Project Structure